nationalarchives/dr2-ingest/python/lambdas/pause-ingest/README.md

-# DR2 Pause Ingest
+# DR2 Pause and Resume Ingest

 ## Input

-The lambda can be triggered either directly from a call to invoke-lambda in GitHub actions or can be triggered by an Eventbridge scheduled event.
+The lambda can be triggered either directly from a call to invoke-lambda in [GitHub Actions](https://github.com/nationalarchives/dr2-runbooks/actions/workflows/pause_and_resume_ingest.yml) or can be triggered by an
+Eventbridge scheduled event.

 The invoke-lambda input will be either